dimonck7/BlogForEverybody/README.md

 I do not know exactly how long the application will be available at this address, but nothing prevents you to check whether or not it is available!
 Then you ----> [here](http://blog-for-everybody.herokuapp.com)

+If you can't visit the website, look [this](https://www.dropbox.com/sh/9smtqghgvb018ch/AADfZKbtlSdC_7GdYGM2mMC0a?dl=0) pictures on Dropbox

 About
 ------------